VeryGoodOpenSource/flame_behaviors/README.md

 A behavior is a component that defines how an entity behaves.
 It can be attached to an `Entity` and handle a specific behavior for that entity.
-Behaviors can either be generic for any entity or you can specify the specific type of entity it requires:
+Behaviors can either be generic for any entity or you can specify the specific type of entity that a behavior requires:

 ```dart
 // Can be added to any type of Entity.